Volume III Issue I (January, 2022 to April, 2022)

 Articles

 Maritime Arbitrations are not unique.
 The difference lies in the institutions that administer the arbitrations, the arbitrators and the parties involved.
 Institutions like the London Maritime Arbitrators Association (LMAA) or the Singapore Chamber of Maritime Arbitration (SCMA) cater to the field of Maritime Arbitration.
 These institutions have a specialized pool of Arbitrators possessing expertise from the technical, commercial and legal aspects of shipping.
-What is most interesting about Maritime Arbitration is the variety of disputes that arise.
-Let’s take the example of M.V.
-Ever Given, which ran aground in the Suez Canal in March 2021, to understand some of the disputes that could arise from such an incident.
+What is most interesting about Maritime Arbitration is the variety of disputes that arise thar this article discusses.

-The specific question that this paper would like to examine is, if third-parties to an arbitration agreement can be forced to participate in an arbitral proceeding.
-Their participation would be by virtue of their importance in the proceedings in a substantive manner, and not as a signatory to the arbitration agreement.
-In other words, the question is if the scope of a bilateral arbitration agreement can be expanded to include a third-party.
+The specific question that this paper would like to examine is, if third-parties to an arbitration agreement can be forced to participate in the arbitration proceeding.
+Their participation would be by virtue of their importance to the proceedings in a substantive manner, and not as a signatory to the arbitration agreement.
+The article explores the question of whether the scope of a bilateral arbitration agreement can be expanded to include a third-party.

 Investor-State Dispute Settlement: A New Forefront for the Fight Against Climate-Change by Haritima Kavia and Harshit Upadhyay